NixOS/nixpkgs/doc/languages-frameworks/php.section.md

 Several versions of PHP are available on Nix, each of which having a wide variety of extensions and libraries available.

-The attribute `php` refers to the version of PHP considered most stable and thoroughly tested in nixpkgs for any given release of NixOS.
-Note that while this version of PHP may not be the latest major release from upstream, any version of PHP supported in nixpkgs may be utilized by specifying the desired attribute by version, such as `php74`.
+The different versions of PHP that nixpkgs provides are located under attributes named based on major and minor version number; e.g., `php74` is PHP 7.4.

 Only versions of PHP that are supported by upstream for the entirety of a given NixOS release will be included in that release of NixOS.
 See [PHP Supported Versions](https://www.php.net/supported-versions.php).

+The attribute `php` refers to the version of PHP considered most stable and thoroughly tested in nixpkgs for any given release of NixOS - not necessarily the latest major release from upstream.

+All available PHP attributes are wrappers around their respective binary PHP package and provide commonly used extensions this way.
+The real PHP 7.4 package, i.e. the unwrapped one, is available as `php74.unwrapped`; see the next section for more details.

 Interactive tools built on PHP are put in `php.packages`; composer is for example available at `php.packages.composer`.